fivdi/onoff/README.md

 ##### edge()
 Returns the string 'none', 'falling', 'rising', or 'both' indicating the interrupt generating edge or edges for the GPIO.
-Whether or not interrupts are supported is GPIO specific.
+Whether or not interrupts are supported by an input GPIO is GPIO specific.
 If interrupts are not supported the edge method should not be used.
+Interrupts are not supported by output GPIOs.

 ##### setEdge(edge)
-- edge - A string specifying the interrupt generating edge or edges for the GPIO.
+- edge - A string specifying the interrupt generating edge or edges for an input GPIO.
 The valid values are: 'none', 'rising', 'falling' or 'both'.
-On Linux kernels prior to 3.13 it was possible for both inputs and outputs to generate interrupts.
-The 3.13 kernel dropped support for interrupt generating outputs, irrespective of whether the underlying hardware supports them or not.
-Whether or not interrupts are supported is GPIO specific.
+Whether or not interrupts are supported by an input GPIO is GPIO specific.
 If interrupts are not supported the setEdge method should not be used.
+Interrupts are not supported by output GPIOs.

 Set GPIO interrupt generating edge.